ReadyLab-UToronto/Onshape-Research-Guide/analytics/README.md

 As mentioned in the previous section, it is recommended to create the empty or prepared Onshape documents for the participants before actually conducting the experiment.
 When setting up these documents and also designing your experiments in general, there are some tips to be considered:
 - It is always good practice to organize all the files for one set of study in one folder and/or project for easy file management and sharing.
 This allows easier data filtering for the next section.
 Specifically, as an administrator of the Enterprise account, you may find [this page](https://cad.onshape.com/help/Content/onshape_classroom.htm?tocpath=EDU%C2%A0Enterprise%7C_____1) to be helpful for medium- to large-scale experiments.
 - Learn about the filtering options available for the audit trails and think about if your design of experiment allows efficient filtering for experimental data.
-- If applicable, you may want to come up with some naming conventions for the names of the tabs, and ask the participants not to change them, for efficient analysis after the experiment.
+- If applicable, you may want to come up with some naming conventions for the names of the tabs and documents, and ask the participants not to change them, for efficient analysis after the experiment.
 - After the experiment is finished, you may want to unshare the documents to the participants.
 Such that, no more changes can be made to the documents, and you can avoid the risk of having the documents being accidentally deleted by the participants.

 ## 3. Data preparation